rubrikinc/rubrik-sdk-for-powershell/README.md

-PowerShell Module for Rubrik
+Community PowerShell Module for Rubrik
 ============================

-This project provides a Windows PowerShell module for managing and monitoring Rubrik's Converged Data Management platform.
+This is a community project that provides a Windows PowerShell module for managing and monitoring Rubrik's Converged Data Management platform.

 # Installation